-FLUE POLICY 1.12-a: Permit those land uses within designated Community Facilities Land Use parcels per the Permitted Uses in Future Land Use Categories subsection of this Element.
-(BCPC Policy 8.04.01)
+FLUE POLICY 1.12-a: Permit those land uses within designated Community Facilities Land Use parcels per the Permitted Uses in Future Land Use Categories subsection of this Element. {BCPC Policy 8.04.01}

-FLUE POLICY 1.12-b: Permit compatible community facilities furthering the Town's rural lifestyle on parcels of up to five (5) net acres in size pursuant to the Permitted Uses in Future Land Use Categories subsection of this Element, provided that they front and exclusively access Griffin Road, US Highway 27, Sheridan Street, or Flamingo Road, a Trafficway, and maintain at least 1,000 feet of separation from other non-agricultural, and non-residential land uses and properties with non-agricultural, and nonresidential land use plan map designations.
+FLUE POLICY 1.12-b: Permit compatible community facilities furthering the Town's rural lifestyle on parcels of up to five (5) net acres in size pursuant to the Permitted Uses in Future Land Use Categories subsection of this Element, provided that they front and exclusively access a Trafficway, and maintain 1,000 feet of separation from other non-agricultural and non-residential land uses and properties with non-agricultural and nonresidential land use plan map designations.
 Public schools shall be permitted in Community Facilities, Rural and Estate land use categories without limiting the size of the parcel.

-Any parcel that was designated Community Facilities at the time of the Town's incorporation, but which does not comply with the minimum distance separation or size limitation, may be developed for a permitted Community Facilities use, provided that such parcel shall be neither subdivided, nor used, for a separately owned or operated community facility.
-(BCPC Policy 8.04.02)
+Any parcel that was designated Community Facilities at the time of the Town's incorporation, but which does not comply with the minimum distance separation or size limitation, may be developed for Community Facilities use, provided that such parcel shall be neither subdivided, nor used, for a separately owned or operated community facility. {BCPC Policy 8.04.02}